Colorado State University

-Lauren Gifford is a critical geographer exploring the intersections of global climate change policy, conservation, markets and justice.
-Her work asks how, and by whom, climate and conservation policies are enacted, and she has particular expertise in carbon markets and offsets, climate finance, and climate tech.
+Lauren Gifford is a critical geographer exploring intersections of global climate change policy, conservation, markets and justice.
+Her work asks how, and by whom, carbon is quantified, standardized and commodified for carbon removal solutions.
+I have particular expertise in carbon markets and offsets, climate finance, climate tech, and UNFCCC processes.

-Dr. Gifford is a Postdoctoral Research Scientist at University of Arizona’s School of Geography, Development and Environment, researching earth system governance, transformations, and safe and just climate adaptation with Dr. Diana Liverman and the Earth Commission.
+Lauren is Associate Director of the Soil Carbon Solutions Center at Colorado State University, with an appointment in the Department of Ecosystem Science and Sustainability.
+Through 2023 she is also a Research Scientist with the University of Arizona’s School of Geography, Development and Environment, researching Earth system governance, transformations, tipping points, and safe and just Earth system boundaries with the Earth Commission.

 Country(ies) of SpecialtyUnited States Peru